Inisfada

-Inisfada was the North Hills, Long Island estate of Nicholas Frederic Brady and Genevieve Brady (née Garvan), a papal duke and duchess.
+Inisfada was the North Hills, Long Island estate of Nicholas Frederic Brady and Genevieve Brady (née Garvan), an American papal duke and duchess.
 Nicholas Brady was a convert from Episcopalianism to Catholicism and built the mansion as his family residence.
-Completed in 1920, the home was later given to the Jesuits.
-They used the building as a seminary and later as the St. Ignatius Retreat House.
+Completed in 1920, the home was later given to the Jesuits who used the building as a seminary and later as the St. Ignatius Retreat House.
 The property was sold in May 2013 to developers, and the house was demolished in December 2013.

 History

 The mansion was built from 1916 to 1920 and cost over $2 million.
 It was designed by noted Philadelphia architect John T. Windrim.
-The home possessed 87 rooms and was built on an estate originally encompassing 300 acres.
+The mansion possessed 87 rooms and was built on an estate originally encompassing 300 acres.

 As noted by the New York Times and Newsday, the house was used as a residence by visiting Catholic dignitaries, including Eugenio Pacelli (the future Pope Pius XII) as a Vatican diplomat in 1936.

 The name Inisfada is Irish for "Long Island".
 The house was one of the largest of the "Gold Coast" mansions on the North Shore of Long Island and was once the fourth-largest mansion in the United States.